...

 Step 2.
 Then hit the Install button to install the new software.

-Fix 8.
+Fix 9.
 Reset the Samsung Phone

-If the previously mentioned solution fails to resolve the overheating issue of your Samsung phone, you may consider factory resetting as your last option.
+If the previously mentioned solution fails to resolve the overheating issue of your Samsung phone, you may consider factory resetting it as your last option.
 Remember to back up your Samsung phone before resetting to ensure your important data's safety.

 Here's how to reset your phone and solve the Samsung overheating warning: